tbroyer/gradle-errorprone-plugin/README.md

     }
 }
 tasks.named("compileJava", JavaCompile::class) {
-    // The check defaults to WARNING, bump it up to ERROR for the main sources options.errorprone.check("NullAway", CheckSeverity.ERROR) }
+    // The check defaults to a warning, bump it up to an error for the main sources options.errorprone.error("NullAway")
+}
 ```